 Q: When will subsequent clinics be scheduled?

-A: The clinics are being scheduled at least three weeks apart, but we do not yet have dates for the subsequent clinics at this time.
+A: The clinics are being scheduled at least four weeks apart, but we do not yet have dates for the subsequent clinics at this time.